AMICI-dev/AMICI/INSTALL.md

     mex -setup c

-For a list of supported compilers we refer to the mathworks documentation: [mathworks.com](http://mathworks.com/support/compilers/R2017a/index.html)
+For a list of supported compilers we refer to the mathworks documentation: [mathworks.com](http://mathworks.com/support/compilers/R2018b/index.html)
 Note that Microsoft Visual Studio compilers are currently not supported.

-###  Python
+###  python

-To use AMICI from Python, install the module using pip
+To use AMICI from python, install the module and all other requirements using pip

     pip3 install amici